-Task No. Category Sub Category Action Required Priority Status Action Taken Date Completed 1 Escape Routes & Fire Spread Fire Doors Wedges should not be used to hold open fire doors.
-High Identified Both lobby doors, first and second floors.
+Task No .
+Category Sub Category Action Required Priority Status Action Taken Date Completed 1 Escape Routes & Fire Spread Fire Doors Wedges should not be used to hold open fire doors.
+Second floor lobby door.
+High Identified Version 4, 11/09/2024 This task remains outstanding.
 2 Escape Routes & Fire Spread Ease of Use It should be confirmed the electromagnetic door opening device fails to safe, as there is no emergency door release device provided.
+Advisory Identified Version 4, 11/09/2024 This task remains outstanding.

-Advisory Identified 3 Fire Prevention Housekeeping The storage of combustible items in escape routes and stairs should be prohibited.
+3 Fire Prevention Housekeeping The storage of combustible items in escape routes and stairs should be prohibited.
 A large amount of combustible items are located on the top floor landing of the staircase and in the second floor lobby.
-High Identified VERSION 2: This task has not been completed, in fact the number of items has significantly increased since the last fire risk assessment was carried out

-4 Escape Routes & Fire Spread Ease of Use There is a security gate across the entrance doors to some flats in the building.
+VERSION 2: This task has not been completed, in fact the number of items has significantly increased since the last fire risk assessment was carried out Version 4, 11/09/2024 This task remains outstanding.
+There is additional excessive storage within the first floor lobby.
+High Identified 4 Escape Routes & Fire Spread Ease of Use There is a security gate across the entrance doors to some flats in the building.
 Residents should be advised of the dangers of locked security gates in the event of a fire to ensure that they are able to exit quickly in an emergency.
-Advisory Identified 5 Escape Routes & Fire Spread Ease of Use A large amount of items in the top floor lobby will present a significant obstruction to escaping occupants in the event of a fire and should be removed.
-High Identified
+Version 4, 11/09/2024 This task remains outstanding.
+Advisory Identified